RSE-Sheffield/RSE-Sheffield.github.io/README.md

 ### Adding a new Event Category

 #### Updating the rendering when listing individual events
-* The template for rendering individual event items in an event listing can be found at `/_includes/event_list_individual.html`
+* The list of categories can be found at  `/_data/event-categories.yml`
-* You can specify the location of the category and the category text in the switch statement at the top of the page
+* Add your new category tag to the map, this corresponds to value of the `category` FrontMatter variable in your event page.

 #### Including events listing in your own events page
 * Create a new page in the `/pages` folder